Abhishek2304/Cerebro-System-Ray/README.md

 Implementation
 --------------

-For the implementation, we make changes to the following folders:
+For our implementation of the Ray backend, the source codes can be found in the following folders:

 **cerebro/backend**: We add another folder cerebro/backend/ray which contains the entire implementation of the Ray backend.
 **cerebro/keras**: We add another folder cerebro/keras/ray which contains the entire implementation of the Keras Estimator used by the Ray backend.